AdaCore/training_material/courses/ada_essentials/060_record_types/06-variant_records.rst

 ----------------------

 * A record *object* is :dfn:`Unconstrained` if **Both**
   * Discriminant has a *default value*
   * Object is instantiated without specifying the discriminant
-    * thus using the default value at instantiation
+    * Thus using the default value at instantiation

 .. code:: Ada
    :number-lines: 2